Shashwatsingh001/AquaQ/README.md

 ```

 ## 📈 Results
-AqualQ achieves high accuracy in predicting dissolved oxygen levels and other water parameters, demonstrating how AI can assist in sustainable environmental monitoring.
+AquaQ achieves high accuracy in predicting dissolved oxygen levels and other water parameters, demonstrating how AI can assist in sustainable environmental monitoring.

 ## 🤝 Contributing
 Contributions are welcome!
 Feel free to fork this repository and submit pull requests.